-If your puppy has not completed its first round vaccinations, you can still take your puppy camping if you work to keep your puppy away from risky situations.
+If your puppy has not completed its first round vaccinations before your trip, you can still take your puppy camping if you work to keep your puppy away from risky situations.
 Please be mindful of the diseases an unvaccinated puppy is susceptible to and take extra caution when camping to keep your puppy from risky scenarios.

 Larger breed puppies may be able to get all their vaccinations in one or two vet visits.
 Smaller puppies may need to spread their vaccinations out to three or four appointments.